natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chieftain%20Mk%203.md

 {{tankMobility|abMinHp= 1,023|rbMinHp= 584}}

 The {{PAGENAME}} suffers from a poor power-to-weight ratio.
 It is slow to reach its top speed of 45 km/h on almost any surface and will turn very slowly even when all mobility modules are researched.
 The {{PAGENAME}} especially struggles uphill and when pivoting.
-It has decent reverse speed (~ -9.4 km/h, compared to the -13 km/h reverse speed of tanks on the Centurion chassis).
+It has reasonable reverse speed (-10.4 km/h, compared to the ~ -12 km/h reverse speed of tanks on the Centurion chassis).

 === Modifications and economy ===
 {{Specs-Economy}}